vishnubob/pixace/README.md

 | -------- | ------- | ------- | ------- |
 | ![original](https://raw.githubusercontent.com/vishnubob/pixace/media/media/token_orig.jpg) | ![tokenized](https://raw.githubusercontent.com/vishnubob/pixace/media/media/token_5-4-4.jpg) | ![tokenized](https://raw.githubusercontent.com/vishnubob/pixace/media/media/token_4-3-3.jpg) | ![tokenized](https://raw.githubusercontent.com/vishnubob/pixace/media/media/token_3-2-2.jpg) |

 For resizing, I decded to use 32x32 images.
 These are tiny images, only 1024 pixels, but with interpolation, they scale up incredibly well.
-With HSV 544 and 32x32 images, I was able to train a transformer model with batch size 8, or a reformer model with batch size 32 on a single 10gb card.
+After settling on HSV 544 for the colorspace and 32x32 image size, I was able to train a transformer model with batch size 8, or a reformer model with batch size 32 on a single 10gb card.
 I used the [animal faces](https://www.kaggle.com/andrewmvd/animal-faces) dataset for my first attempt.

 ## Image Completion